rnpeter/airov-ws-template-fork/README.md

 If you want to deploy to airov.at

 - Contact simon.haller-seeber@uibk.ac.at and provide read access to your workshop git repository
-- enable the curl command in .gitlab-ci.yml
+- Enable the curl command in .gitlab-ci.yml